Close Alert Banner

 Jim worked on Parliament Hill from 1994 to 2000 and from 2002 to 2005.
 He was Communications Director for two Leaders of the Official Opposition and helped brand the launch of both the Canadian Alliance and the Conservative Party of Canada.
 This interest in marketing strategy and tactics was furthered by the two years he spent with one of Atlantic Canada’s top advertising agencies.

-Outside of the office, Jim serves on the boards of CHEO, the Canadian Pharmacists Association, the Forum for Young Canadians and the North Grenville Public Library.
+Outside of the office, Jim chairs the Ottawa Convention Centre and serves on the boards of GREO Evidence Insights and Eating Disorders Nova Scotia.
 He also sits on the editorial board of the international Journal of Communication in Health care.

 Filipe Dinis, Treasurer